-(4) Participants will also select what they consider to be a 'model article' (in English) in their specific field of research.
+(4) Participants will also select and submit (usually in pdf format) what they consider to be a 'model article' (in English) in their specific field of research.
 It should be an article from a high-impact international journal and the type of study should ideally be similar to their own.
 (Participants in the Academic Writing 1 and 2 courses organized by the CUSO may use the same model article or a different one.)

 (5) Finally, from the list provided, participants should select and submit the two subjects they would find most useful to work on during the workshop.
 Since this is a workshop, participants should bring language and writing resources, such as the booklets of material from previous modules or other writing courses with them.

 Participants are requested to use online or print tools to check their spelling and grammar before submitting their writing.

 Work will be required two weeks prior to the workshop date.
 Participants are asked to bring two copies of their writing sample and one copy of their model article to the workshop.
 The model article will be used as a source of stylistic and linguistic information during the workshop.

 Form of the workshop

 The course will take two forms.
 The instructor and participants will analyze parts of participants' papers together and in small groups.
 During the time the instructor is speaking with each participant, the other participants will be provided with tasks relevant to the course content.
 Depending on participants' requests, the instructor may also provide input to the group followed by brief opportunities for practical application, questions, and discussion.

 Schedule: 9 a.m. to 4:30 p.m.

 Dr. Jeannette Regan, freelance instructor, editor, and learning advisor to doctoral candidates and several Swiss doctoral programs (www.jeannette-regan.ch), formerly of the language centers at the University of Lausanne and Fribourg.